thelazycat-0728/COS30049/README.md

-# 🌿 SmartPlant - Intelligent Plant Conservation & Monitoring System
+# 🌿 SmartPlant - A Community-Driven Mobile App for Plant Species Identification and Conservation

 <div align="center">